thosgood/this-weeks-finds/markdown/101-151/week123.md

 "This is an exposition of some of the constructions which have arisen in higher-dimensional category theory.
 We start with a review of the general theory of operads and multicategories.
-Using this we give an account of Batanin's definition of n-category; we also give an informal definition in pictures.
+Using this we give an account of Batanin's definition of $n$-category; we also give an informal definition in pictures.
 Next we discuss Gray-categories and their place in coherence problems.
-Finally, we present various constructions relevant to the opetopic definitions of n-category.
+Finally, we present various constructions relevant to the opetopic definitions of $n$-category.

-New material includes a suggestion for a definition of lax cubical n-category; a characterization of small Gray-categories as the small substructures of 2-Cat; a conjecture on coherence theorems in higher dimensions; a construction of the category of trees and, more generally, of n-pasting diagrams; and an analogue of the Baez-Dolan slicing process
+New material includes a suggestion for a definition of lax cubical
+$n$-category; a characterization of small Gray-categories as the small substructures of 2-Cat; a conjecture on coherence theorems in higher dimensions; a construction of the category of trees and, more generally, of n-pasting diagrams; and an analogue of the Baez-Dolan slicing process